 Our program graduates are leaders in the field.
 The coursework is tailored to encompass an integrated approach to theory, research, curriculum and pedagogy.
 Typical graduate projects include research in local schools, presentations of papers at local, state, and national conferences, and publications in professional journals.

-You will find UB's English Education alumni leading the
+You will find UB's English Education alumni leading the field

 The online English Education Ed.M. program is a part time, fully online program.
 It is comprised of 33 credit hours and can be completed in two years.